Abasz/ESPRowingMonitor/docs/settings.md

 #### ENABLE_RUNTIME_SETTINGS

-Enables changing certain settings at runtime (without recompilation) via the Settings Service BLE endpoint which is then saved to flash on the device (currently support Flywheel inertia and Magic Constant).
-Note allowing dynamic settings change may have some immaterial performance hit (please see [Limitations](./limitation.md)).
+Enables changing supported settings at runtime without recompilation via the BLE Settings Service.
+The updated values are persisted in flash and currently cover machine settings, sensor signal settings, drag factor settings, and stroke phase detection settings.
+These values are loaded on startup, so a device restart is required before the new settings take full effect.
+Allowing runtime settings has a small performance cost because the compiler can no longer treat these values as compile-time constants.
+Please see [Limitations](./limitation.md#runtime-settings).

 Default: false